Drones sound creepy

 Drones are being used for reconnaissance purposes which tends raise questions regarding privacy violation of individuals.
 They can carry weapons of mass destruction and even wreak havoc by killing thousands while the pilot relaxes in his cosy operation room.

 However, drones are also a sweet dream for commercial purposes.
-They can be used for land mapping, survey and inspection.
-They can be used to monitor construction sites and have brought about a revolution in agriculture, real estate and package delivery.
+They can be used for land mapping, survey,s and inspections.
+They can be used to monitor construction sites and have brought about a revolution in agriculture, real estate, and package delivery.

-According to the latest estimates, drones can give rise to more than 100,000 jobs in the next ten years or so while bolstering the economy enormously by supporting sectors such as engineering, computer science, cinematography and military.
+The estimates give an indication of how drones work.
+Drones can give rise to more than 100,000 jobs in the next ten years or so while bolstering the economy enormously by supporting sectors such as engineering, computer science, cinematography, and the military.
 All these fields need professionals to design and fly drones and these professionals could end up earning from $50,000 to $100,000 per annum.

 Education degree programs for drones

 Educational institutes such as the University of North Dakota are offering professional degrees for aspiring drone pilots in the wake of the drone revolution.
-The drone pilots are made to hone their skills on simulators as they build up their flight hours but more often than not they don’t get to fly real drones as part of their program.
+The drone pilots tell us clearly about how drones work.
+The drones are made to hone their skills on simulators as they build up their flight hours but more often than not they don’t get to fly real drones as part of their program.
 That is because of the legal restrictions imposed by the Federal Aviation Administration.